arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

   - section_layout: text
     content: |
       ## In the Wild
       As a testament to the ease of use, elementary school students around the country were introduced to Flow Design on [National Youth Science Day](http://academy.autodesk.com/4h), as part of a rocket building activity.
-I volunteered at one of these events in California, and was unbelievably excited to find that the learners required no explanation to simulate their rockets!
+I volunteered at one of these events in California, and was unbelievably excited to find that the learners required no adult guidance to simulate their rockets!

-      I also recently happened upon Flow Design [in the wild](https://limar.com/air-revolution/) while in the market for a new bike helmet.
+      I was also pleasantly surprised recently when I happened upon Flow Design [in the wild](https://limar.com/air-revolution/) while in the market for a new bike helmet.

   - section_layout: 2col
     images: